kaist-cp/memento/evaluation/cas/README.md

 - `target`: mcas (CAS-mmt at paper), pmwcas, nrlcas
 - `locations`: number of locations

-For example, following command measure the throughput and memory usage of `CAS-mmt` when using `1000` locations and `16` threads.
+For example, following command measure the throughput and memory usage of `mcas` when using `1000` locations and `16` threads.

 ```bash
 ./target/release/cas_bench -f /mnt/pmem0/mcas.pool -a mcas -c 1000 -t 16 -o ./out/cas-mmt.csv